cgroza/GraffiTE/README.md

 - `--pangenie_threads`: number of `Pangenie` threads.
 Overrides `--cores`
 - `--pangenie_memory`: RAM limit for the Pangenie (genotyping) process.
 Default is unset.

+#### `Nextflow` parameters

+`Nextflow`-specific parameters can be passed in addition to those presented above.
+These parameters can be distinguished by the use of a single `-`, such as `-resume`.
+See `Nextflow` documentation for more details.

+- `-resume`: if nothing is changed in the command line and the `/work` folder created by `Nextflow`, the pipeline will resume after the last chached process.
+- `-with-singularity`: if a local singularity image is used, this parameter will override the default image path given in `nextflow.config`.

 ### Outputs

 The results of `GraffiTE` will be produced in a designated folder with the option `--out`.
-The output folder contains up to 4 folders (3 if `--genotype false` is set).
+The output folder contains up to 4 sub-folders (3 if `--genotype false` is set).
 Below is an example of the output folder using two alternative assemblies of the human chromosome 1 (maternal and paternal haplotypes of HG002) and two read-sets from HG002 for genotyping.

 ```
 OUTPUT_FOLDER/